dotnet/runtime/docs/design/datacontracts/ExecutionManager.md

 represented by a DWORD, with the current values 256 bytes.
 This allows for O(1) lookup time with the cost of O(n) write time.

-Pointers are encoded using the top 28 bits of the DWORD as normal.
+Pointers are encoded using the top 28 bits of the DWORD.
 The bottom 4 bits of the pointer are reduced to 2 bits of data using the fact that code start must be 4 byte aligned.
 This is encoded into the nibble in bits 28 ..
 31 of the DWORD with values 9-12.
 This is also used to differentiate DWORDs filled with nibble values and DWORDs with pointer values.